ichisemasashi/Nim_in_action/nimprogramming/tmp.md

 got send.
 In the [main()] [proc] we use [recv()] to read the data from the [Channel].
 [Recv()] would block if data is not yet available.
-Instead, we could use [tryRecv()] with returns a [tuple]{.tup}, with the field dataAvailable indicating if there is already something to read available.
+Instead, we could use [tryRecv()] with returns a [tuple], with the field dataAvailable indicating if there is already something to read available.
 The [open()] function accepts as a second optional argument the number of items that can be buffered in the internal items queue of the channel.
 If that